 Send amazing and mind-blowing content as part of your welcome email to your new hires.
 The sole purpose of sending New Employee Welcome Emails is to engage your new hires and not bore them with some boring stuff.
 So be mindful of what you send.
 Do your research work on what their interests could be and where it lies.
 When they get the sense that they are exactly where they should be with your company, you have yourself a loyal employee who loves you before Day 1.

 Setting up a new employee welcome email campaign is a breeze if you know what key information you want to drip out and how you are going to time it.
 You have sent the offer.
-The candidate has accepted it and the D-Day ie Joining Date is also informed.
+The candidate has accepted it and the D-Day i.e., the Joining Date has also been informed.
 Is your job done?
-No. You send a series of emails before and after the D-Day to ensure the best onboarding experience.
+No. You send a series of emails before and after D-Day to ensure the best onboarding experience.
 But, what are these emails, what should they have?
 Let's dive in and find answers to all that.

 "We all know onboarding just doesn’t start from day one but way earlier.
 Hence, this includes the set of emails that you want to send both pre and post onboarding them."